 - The orientation process takes about one hour.

 - Hikers may register and participate in an orientation session as early as 2:00 pm the day before their hike starts.

-- Hikers accessing the trail at Nitinat will go through the orientation process at the Ditidaht First Nation Visitor Centre in Nitinat Village.
+- Hikers accessing the trail at Nitinaht will go through the orientation process at the Ditidaht First Nation Visitor Centre in Nitinaht Village.

-NOTE: A park permit does not fulfil this role.
+NOTE: A park permit does not fulfill this role.

 Before you leave for the trail, write a trip plan: leave it with a responsible person (e.g., friend or family member).
 Detail where you are going, with whom, when you plan to return, and what to do if you do not return as planned.